Barista Competition: The Battle of the Baskets

 Looking Forward

-While we continue to explore and know these new baskets, we’re definitely enjoying faster shots than ever thanks to this new breed of fast-flow baskets.
+While we continue to explore and learn these new baskets, we’re definitely enjoying faster shots than ever thanks to this new breed of fast-flow baskets.
 So next time you sip on your espresso, remember there’s a lot more scientific research and creation behind that delicious cup than meets the eye!